spurgeah/ccfes-control/README.md

 - `example_low_level.py`
   - Demonstrates how to use low level layer, where host has trigger stimulation manually, in this case by pressing a key
 - `example_low_level_plot.py`
-  - Demonstrates how to use lew level layer to measure current and plot a graph
+  - Demonstrates how to use low level layer to measure current and plot a graph

 ## Dependencies for examples